 Dr. Micah Goodman is a Research Fellow of the Kogod Research Center at Shalom Hartman Institute in Jerusalem.
 He is a leading voice on Judaism, Zionism, the Bible, and the challenges and opportunities facing Israel and contemporary world Jewry.

-Dr. Goodman is the author of several Israeli bestsellers on canonical Jewish texts: Moses’s Final Speech, The Dream of the Kuzari, and The Secrets of the Guide for the Perplexed, all published in Hebrew by Kinneret Zmora-Bitan Dvir.
-His 2017 book, Catch ’67, also rose to the best-seller lists and prompted many discussions about the ramifications of the Six Day War at its 50th anniversary.
+Micah is the author of several Israeli bestsellers on canonical Jewish texts: Moses’s Final Speech, The Dream of the Kuzari, and The Secrets of the Guide for the Perplexed, all published in Hebrew by Kinneret Zmora-Bitan Dvir.
+Maimonides and the Book that Changed Judaism was published by JPS/ University of Nebraska Press in 2015.

-Dr. Goodman was one of two recipients of the Marc and Henia Liebhaber Prize for Religious Tolerance in 2014, along with leading Israeli musician Ehud Banai.
+Micah was one of two recipients of the Marc and Henia Liebhaber Prize for Religious Tolerance in 2014, along with leading Israeli musician Ehud Banai.

-Dr. Goodman has a doctorate in Jewish Thought from The Hebrew University of Jerusalem and teaches at his alma mater.
+Micah has a doctorate in Jewish Thought from The Hebrew University of Jerusalem and teaches at his alma mater.
 He is a member of the recently formed Global Forum of the National Library of Israel.